autocrossblog/autocrossblog_astro/src/content/post/2024/2024-05-10-2024-why-your-kids-should-autocross.md

 ---
 title: "10 Reasons why your teen driver should Autocross, and you should too"
-excerpt: "Explore the benefits of autocross for teen drivers.
-Learn how this safe, educational motorsport teaches valuable driving skills, enhances vehicle control, and builds confidence in a controlled environment."
+excerpt: "Learn how autocross is educational motorsport teaches valuable driving skills, enhances vehicle control, and builds confidence in a controlled environment."
 author: chris
 publishDate: 2024-05-10T12:00:15+00:00
 updateDate: 2024-10-09T13:21:54-05:00